aws-samples/video-understanding-solution/README.md

 ## Introduction

 This is a deployable solution which can help save your time in understanding the videos you have without having to watch every video.
 This solution automatically generate AI-powered summary and entities extraction of each video uploaded to your Amazon Simple Storage Service (S3) bucket.
-Not only that, it also allows you to ask questions about the video in a UI chatbot experience, like "What is funny or interesting about the video?", "At which seconds does it talk about company's vision?".
-You can also use the search filter to search for videos using generative-AI-powered content/meaning similarity e.g. "video about Amazon's history".
-This solution extracts information from visual scenes, audio, and visible text in the video.
+It also allows you to ask questions about the video in a UI chatbot experience, like "What is funny or interesting about the video?" and "Is Jeff Bezos smiling in this video?".
+You can also use the search filter to search for videos using generative-AI-powered semantic search e.g. "video about Amazon's history".
+This solution extracts information from visual scenes, audio, visible texts, and detected celebrities or faces in the video.

 You can upload videos to your S3 bucket by using AWS console, CLI, SDK, or other means (e.g. via AWS Transfer Family).
 This solution will automatically trigger processes by Amazon Rekognition and Amazon Transcribe to extract the visual scenes and texts and the audio transcription.
+When "Person" object is identified from the visual scene extraction, it will use celebrity and face detection by Amazon Rekognition.
 This combined information is used to generate the summary and entities extraction as powered by generative AI with Amazon Bedrock.
-The UI chatbot also uses Amazon Bedrock to allows you to ask questions about the videos.
+The UI chatbot also uses Amazon Bedrock for the Q&A chatbot.
 The summaries, entities, and combined extracted information are stored in S3 bucket, available to be used for further custom analytics.
 Refer to the diagram below on the architecture.

 ![Architecture](./assets/architecture.jpg)